gdbooks/LegacyOpenGL/Chapter7/Ex1.md

 * In initialize, load the texture data into the handle
   * This can be done in 4 lines of code, again no helper function
   * If you get stuck, look at the "Loading Help" sub page
 * In shutdown, delete the texture handle
+  * Remember to unbind it first!

 ## Adding some detail